-In May of 2016, a multidisciplinary group of more than two-dozen faculty, students, and fellows based at UC Santa Barbara launched the California Grizzly Study Group, later renamed the California Grizzly Research Network.
-Our first goal is to develop a community of scholars with the expertise and capacity to answer key historical, scientific, and management questions about grizzlies in California.
-Our second goal is to advance scholarly knowledge about the reintroduction and recovery of imperiled wildlife.
-Our third goal is to contribute to a broader discussion about restoration and rewilding in an era of global environmental change.
+In May of 2016, a multidisciplinary group of faculty, students, and fellows based at UC Santa Barbara launched the California Grizzly Study Group, later renamed the California Grizzly Research Network.
+Our first objective is to develop a community of scholars with the expertise and capacity to answer key historical, scientific, and management questions about grizzlies in California.
+Our second objective is to advance scholarly knowledge about the reintroduction and recovery of imperiled wildlife.
+Our third objective is to contribute to a broader discussion about restoration and rewilding in an era of global environmental change.

 The California Grizzly Research Network is not an advocacy organization.
 We do not support any particular policy or management actions for grizzlies or other species.
 We do, however, believe that rigorous research can help foster more civil and evidence-based democratic decision-making processes, leading to more effective conservation.